 The geographical area that you end up choosing for your project may have a profound impact on how successful and profitable the tour turns out.
 You sure don’t want to travel to places where you have no particularly strong audience that would come to your gigs.
 Relevant demographics-related data drawn from your streaming platforms, download stores, and social media channels can help you distinguish both your key local and foreign markets.

 With our Music Analytics tool, you get unlimited access to your music data in one place.
 This marks the end of downloading spreadsheets and reports from individual shops.
 You can simply keep track of your sales and streaming revenues from all your shops at a glance while learning about who and where your listeners are and how they interact with your music.

 On top of that, all data is easy to read with automatically built charts and tables.
 We collect the data for you so that you spend your time planning your tour and other promotional activities accordingly.
-Check out more about our Music Analytics on our shop page!
+Analyze trends and streaming revenue data with our Music Analytics!

 Moving forward, the specific area that you eventually select as well as its size will ultimately depend on your budget and individual preferences, too.
 For your first live music tour, it may be recommended that you choose a region that’s not so far away from where you’re based, especially if your budget is rather low.
 Going on a European tour as an American artist might be too much to take in if it’s your first time touring.
 However, this is purely an individual decision.
 If you have enough money spared and you feel like exploring places further away, go for it!

 Nevertheless, even choosing more or less familiar destinations is not bad at all.
 In fact, you’re more likely to have valuable contacts in the cities of the given territory you hope to play in – whether it’s a venue manager, a promoter, or another artist.